draganjancikin/d-office/UPGRADE.md

 * Update FE

 Resolved issues and bugfixes:
-* #175: Error on page create Accouonting Document from Cutting Sheeet
+* #175: Error on page create Accounting Document from Cutting Sheet
 * #187: Broken links on client page

 # Upgrade to 6.5.1